kitchenchem/go-openfda/README.md

 Nick Janapol (nickjanapol@gmail.com)

 ## Contributing
 Contributions are welcome.
-I haven't flushed out any parameters; contact me with questions or just submit a pull request.
+See 'TODO' or contact me with questions.

 ## License
 Idk yet but it will be a do whatever you want with it type license.

-## Other
-I hadn't ever used go before so big thanks to the go-gitlab project for helping me learn and heavily influencing structure.